gvwilson/thirdbit/src/fiction/in-heck/index.md

 the rabbit reassured Sindy.
 "And it's fast, too.
-We'll be in Sandy Bend in time for lunch tomorrow, and I know a place along by the river that'll do you the best milkshake in the world."
+We'll be in Sandy Bend in time for lunch tomorrow, and I know a place by the river that'll do you the best milkshake in the world."

 After one final hug from her mother,
 Sindy climbed onto the seat between the two Operators.